aeternity/aeternity/docs/operation.md

 ```
 Height would be +1 of what is in the `/blocks/top` of the remote node but this is not
 as strong guarantee as the `prev_hash`.

+## Maintenance mode

+It is possible to start the node in "maintenance mode", where mining, sync and HTTP
+endpoints are disabled.
+To do so, start the node with `AE__SYSTEM__MAINTENANCE_MODE=true`.
+This can be useful when debugging or performing maintenance tasks on the system.